 If you want an old school look without sacrificing on technical performance, the Montec Virago is the way to go.
 This comfortable, parka-style jacket features oversized cargo pockets on the front for a unique design as well as all the specs you could possibly want while still keeping that relaxed vibe.

 The Tempest is the only softshell jacket in Montec’s lineup, and comes with a large waterproof front kangaroo pouch for simple storage, a dedicated media pocket, and a cowl-style collar for added warmth and snow protection.
 Simple, waterproof, and perfect for spring sessions, the Tempest is a team favourite.

-If you prefer a bib for your park riding — whether it’s with a full jacket on top or just a softshell, then the Moss is the way to go.
+If you prefer a bib for your park riding — whether it’s with a full jacket on top or just a softshell, then the Arch is the way to go.
 With a roomier fit, no insulation for better mobility, plenty of waterproof storage for your phone, and loads of waterproofing, it’s the ideal park bib for the whole season.

 The Zulu baselayer is, as always, the perfect base layer!
 It’s highly breathable so it’s great for working up a sweat, and is quick-drying, too, ideal for any park session, come rain or shine.

 The Delta fleece is a chunky 280gsm microfleece with a built-in cowl collar.
 It’s perfect to throw on for those extra cold days.
 And if you’re nursing a bruised ego (or tailbone), it’s great to cosy up in to lick your wounds.

 The Kilo mittens are a great addition to any park rider’s wardrobe.
 Warm for cold sessions, waterproof for the bails and block stacking, and equipped with a non-slip palm to help with slick button lifts.